lMarul/Budge-IT/README.md

 ### Database Migration
 The application automatically migrates from JSON to SQLAlchemy on first run.

+### Health Check
+Your application includes a health check endpoint at `/health` for deployment monitoring.

 ## 📄 License

 This project is part of a Data Structures course assignment.